kyripant/kql-hunting-scripts-/README.md

 ├── network/          # DNS tunneling, lateral movement, port scans ├── endpoint/         # Malware behavior, suspicious commands, persistence └── cloud/            # Office 365, Azure AD, cloud-native threats

+⚠️ Disclaimer

+These queries are provided for educational and detection engineering purposes only.
+Thresholds, filters, and logic must be adapted to your environment to minimize false positives.
+Use responsibly in line with your organization’s security policies.